Online EFTPOS Integration Guide

 • Ensure your event handlers are resilient to retries, deduplicated, and error-tolerant.

-Event Types The plugin emits the following events:
+The plugin emits the following events:

 1. payment_bank_selector – Triggered when the user interacts with the bank selector.